Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 On 10 April 1992 the biggest massacre in a single day, at single place, in the history of the

 CHT took place at Logang cluster village in Khagrachari District, perpetrated

-by the Bangladeshi security forces and the Bangladeshi settlers.
+by the Bangladeshi security forces and the Muslim settlers.

-hundred Jumma families from the surrounding Jumma villages
+hundred indigenous Jumma families from the surrounding Jumma villages

 to the Logang cluster village, which is nothing but a

 and farmlands to the Muslim settlers free of cost.

 Then they hatched a plot to find an excuse to get rid of